 An Independent Mind and Curious Spirit

 Hellinger became a Catholic priest in the early 1950’s, but continued his tradition of thinking independently and following the truth of his heart.
-Perhaps it was inevitable his time in the priesthood would be limited.
+Perhaps it was inevitable that his time in the priesthood would be limited.

-He ended up in as a missionary in South Africa, working with the Zulu people for 16 years.
+He ended up as a missionary in South Africa, working with the Zulu people for 16 years.
 During that time, he became fluent in the Zulu language and culture.
 They showed him the power of ancestry, and how practices around it could help free people from ancestral binds, build community, and help create a strong and healthy social fabric.

 These tools, Hellinger realized, had been utterly lost inside of modern psychotherapy, which focused almost entirely on the individual.